Constructing and Graphing Binomial Distributions In Exercises 27–... | Channels for Pearson+

 Binomial Distribution

 A binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, the random variable represents the number of applicants accepted from a sample of seven, where each applicant has a 49% chance of being accepted.
+In this context, the random variable represents the number of employees who judge their peers based on workspace cleanliness.
 The distribution is defined by two parameters: the number of trials (n) and the probability of success (p).

 Recommended video: